AdobeDocs/federated-audience-composition.en/help/compositions/activities/change-dimension.md

     ![](../assets/change-dimension.png)

-1. Define the **New scheman**.
+1. Define the **New schema**.
 During schema change, all records are kept.

 1. Execute the composition to view the result.
-Compare the data in the tables before and after the change dimension activity, and compare the structure of the composition tables.
+Compare the data in the tables before and after the **Change dimension** activity, and compare the structure of the composition tables.

 <!--
 ## Example {#example}